influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 <!------------------------------- BEGIN Pass-through------------------------------->
 {{% tab-content %}}

-- Select one of the following pass-through cell-types:
+Select one of the following pass-through cell-types:

-  - **Column Editor**: Handle column visability and naming and requires an input cell to run.
-  - **Markdown**: Enter explanatory notes.
+- To change visability and name of columns, select **Column Editor**.
-  - **Visualization**: Create a visualization of your data and requires an input cell to run.
+- To create a visualization of your data, select **Visualization**.
 For details on available visualization types and how to use them, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).
+- To view your input data in raw data table format, select **Validate the Data**.
+- To enter explanatory notes, select **Markdown**.

+You must Preview or Run an input cell above these cells to view your results:

+   - **Column Editor**:
+     - Click the toggle to hide or view your column.
+     - Rename your columns by hovering over the column name and pressing the pencil icon.
+   - **Visualization**:
+     - Change your graphic type by clicking the second dropdown menu at the top of the cell.
+By default, ig is a graph.
+     - Choose specific values in your histogram graphic by clicking the dropdown menu labled **Select**.
+     - Press the nut icon to configure graphic visualization.
+     - Click the **CSV** button to download results as an annotated CSV file.
+     - Export to the dashboard by clicking the labled button.
+   - **Validate the Data**:
+     - View your raw data through the **Simple Table** graphic.
+     - Click the **CSV** button to download results as an annotated CSV file.
+     - Export to the dashboard by clicking the labled button.

+ {{% note %}}

+ The validation cell only appears by default.
+You can not add the cell by pressing the plus icon.

+{{% /note %}}

+You can add these cells anywhere:

+   - **Markdown**:
+     - Select **Edit** to type in your notes.
+     - Select **Preview** to view your notes.

 {{% /tab-content %}}
 <!-------------------------------- END Pass-through-------------------------------->